 Related: Holiday movies for dog lovers

 Trakr, the German Shepherd, and his police handler James Symington have driven from Canada to New York to help locate survivors from the 9/11 attack.
-Trakr and Symington are credited for finding the last survivor, a woman in prison under steel, and heavy concrete for over 24 hours.
-Because of the heroic act, Trakr has become the most famous dog in history.
-He was recognized in Time Magazine as one of the top 10 most heroic animals of all time.
-In 2009, Trakr was cloned by BioArts International, and the clone was reunited by Symington, who continued to train the dog to be a search and rescue canine companion.
+He and Symington are credited for discovering the last survivor, a woman trapped under steel and heavy concrete for over 24 hours.
+Additionally, Trakr has become the most famous dog in history.
+Time Magazine acknowledged him as one of the top 10 most heroic animals of all time.
+In 2009, BioArts International cloned Trakr, and Symington reunited with the clone, continuing to train the dog for search and rescue.

 Nemo, the German Shepherd, is a military canine during the Vietnam War.
 His job is to alert US soldiers of Viet Con intruders nearby.
 The dog would bark when he sees an attacker.
 Nemo and his handler have successfully killed two intruders but were severely injured.
 A bullet went through Nemo's eyes and exited through his nose.
 Despite his injuries, he risks his life, protecting his handler until the paramedics arrive.
 After Nemo retired from the military, he became a well-known war veteran.
 He died in 1972, and has received a proper burial with a tombstone that says "may all who hear the story of Nemo, know the true measure of man’s Best Friend."